m4r35n357/ODE-Playground/README.md

 There are also convenient factories for generating derivative "jets" of arbitrary order, and an implementation of Horner's method for summing the Taylor Series.
 These "low-level" functions, when properly called,  are all that is needed to solve systems of ODEs.
-There is a fairly extensive collection of nonlinear ODEs already implemented, in the file tsm.py.
+There is a fairly extensive collection of nonlinear ODE examples already implemented, in the file tsm.py, and in the tsm-\*-*.c files.
 The list includes systems due to Lorenz, Rossler, Thomas, Bouali, Rabinovitch-Fabrikant, Sprott, and many others.

 As part of the work to verify my own implementation of these recurrence rules, I have added a demonstration of using Taylor series to implement Newton's method along the lines of the Matlab implementation described here http://www.neidinger.net/SIAMRev74362.pdf.